kjyv/FloBaRoID/README.md

 * trajectory optimization is limited to fixed-base robots (contacts simulation, balance criterion etc. not implemented)
 * YARP excitation module is not generic (ROS should be)
-* using position control over YARP is not realtime safe and can expose timing issues (seems to happen especially with used python to c bridge)
+* using position control over YARP is not realtime safe and can expose timing issues (seems to happen especially with used python to C bridge)

 SDP optimization code is based on or uses parts from [cdsousa/wam7\_dyn\_ident](https://github.com/cdsousa/wam7_dyn_ident)